Round the Twist: Storylines

-Round the Twist pushed the boundaries of acceptability for children's television.
+Round the Twist pushed the boundaries of acceptability for children's television, often to the point when the show was nearly canceled for it, as seen with the series three premiere, "The Big Burp".

 Four series of Round the Twist were made, each with thirteen episodes.
 Each episode has a self-contained plot.
 Each series has a recurring theme, usually an object or character which appears briefly in every episode, and develops until the final episode of each series, in which it is explained and resolved.

 The Twist family has frequent conflicts with a ruthless local businessman, Harold Gribble, and his family.
 Gribble seeks to remove the Twists from the lighthouse in order to turn it into a tourist attraction.
 This is a continuing feature of the first series and a recurring feature of the third and fourth series.

 Series 1 (1990)

 The first series had the following episodes: